Southern Democrats: 1861–1933

-At the beginning of the 20th century the Democrats, led by the dominant Southern wing, had a strong representation in Congress.
+At the beginning of the 20th century, the Democrats, led by the dominant Southern wing, had a strong representation in Congress.
 They won both houses in 1912 and elected Woodrow Wilson, a New Jersey academic with deep Southern roots and a strong base among the Southern middle class.
-The GOP regained Congress in 1919.
+The Republican Party regained Congress in 1919.
+Southern Democrats held powerful positions in Congress during the Wilson administration, with one study noting “Though comprising only about half of the Democratic senators and slightly over two-fifths of the Democratic representatives, the southerners made up a large majority of the party’s senior members in the two houses.
+They exerted great weight in the two Democratic caucuses and headed almost all of the important congressional committees.”

 From 1896 to 1912 and 1921 to 1931, the Democrats were relegated to second place status in national politics and didn't control a single branch of the federal government despite universal dominance in most of the "Solid South."
 In 1928 several Southern states dallied with voting Republican in supporting Herbert Hoover over the Roman Catholic Al Smith, but the behavior was short lived as the Stock Market Crash of 1929 returned Republicans to disfavor throughout the South.
 Nationally, Republicans lost Congress in January 1931 and the White House in March 1933 by huge margins.
 By this time, too, the Democratic Party leadership began to change its tone somewhat on racial politics.
 With the Great Depression gripping the nation, and with the lives of most Americans disrupted, the assisting of African-Americans in American society was seen as necessary by the new government.